 The user experience honeycomb by Peter Morville shows us seven facets of a good user experience: useful, desirable, accessible, credible, findable, usable, and valuable.

 Every conversation we have with a potential client about content addresses many of these same facets, particularly:

-So when we talk about the UX of content, we’re talking about making sure the content you have meets these standards.
+So when we talk about the Usability Assessment, we’re talking about making sure the content you have meets these standards.
 Don’t get me wrong, we want to help you create more of the good stuff, too, but our first goal with content is to figure out how to do it better, not just how to make more.
 That doesn’t mean you won’t need to write more content, but before you do that, get a better understanding of what you already have on your site.

 What if you don’t have the time, budget, or resources for a content strategy?
 What if you just need to know how to make what you have work better for you?

 When you go shopping at the grocery store, you probably look for specific things on your list.
 With a familiar grocery store, you know where everything is.
 But when that store decides to move the cereal, the freezer aisles, the baking section, or something else–as they all do at some point–or you start shopping at a new location, you have to learn how to find your favorite products all over again.
-If the store owner and managers do their jobs well, you’ll have an easy time of it.
-If they don’t, you might end up frustrated enough to find a new favorite grocery store.
+If the store owner and managers do their jobs well, this won’t be difficult.
+If they don’t, you might end up frustrated enough to look for a new favorite grocery store.

 This is where those four factors–useful, usable, findable, and credible–come into play.